ayushraj2349/Image-Captioning-System/README.md

 ## 💡 Project Motivation

 The primary goal of this project is to *bridge the visual gap for the visually impaired* by converting static visual content (images) into meaningful, spoken descriptions.
-The system allows users to upload one or more images and receive *natural language captions, which are then converted to **real-time audio using Google TTS*.
+The system allows users to upload one or more images and receive natural language captions, which are then converted to **real-time audio using Google TTS**.
 This enables blind users to gain insights into visual content—photos, documents, surroundings—that they would not otherwise be able to perceive.

 ---

 ## 🧠 Project Overview

-This system implements *multimodal image captioning—converting a single image into both **natural language text* and *spoken audio output.
-The model architecture is based on a **fine-tuned CNN-LSTM with Attention* mechanism, using *Beam Search* decoding to generate fluent and contextually rich captions.
+This system implements **Multimodal Image Captioning**—converting a single image into both *natural language text* and *spoken audio output*.
+The model architecture is based on a *fine-tuned CNN-LSTM with Attention* mechanism, using *Beam Search* decoding to generate fluent and contextually rich captions.

 ---